Using the OpenAI Large Language Model APIs in Haskell

 3 let prompt = "Extract only the place names separated by commas from the following text:\n\n" ++ text

-The function findPlaces extracts a list of place names from a given text using an LLM (Large Language Model).
+The function findPlaces takes a shared HTTP Manager, an API key, and a text string, and extracts a list of place names from the text using an LLM (Large Language Model).

 You should use the function findPlaces as a template for prompting the OpenAI completion models like GPT-4o to perform specific tasks.